학술논문

 Abstract

 This paper is devoted to the nonlinear analysis of a kinetic model introduced by Saintillan and Shelley to describe suspensions of active rodlike particles in viscous flows.
-We investigate the stability of the constant state $\Psi(t,x,p) = \frac{1}{4\pi} $ corresponding to a distribution of particles that is homogeneous in space (variable $x \in \mathbb{T}^3$) and uniform in orientation (variable $p \in \mathbb{S}^2$).
-We prove its nonlinear stability under the optimal condition of linearized spectral stability, without any addition of spatial diffusion.
-The mathematical novelty and difficulty compared to previous linear studies comes from the presence of a quasilinear term in $x$ due to nonlinear convection.
-A key feature of our work, which we hope to be of independent interest, is an analysis of enhanced dissipation and mixing properties of the advection diffusion operator $$\partial_t + (p + u(t,x)) \cdot \nabla_x - \nu \Delta_p $$ on $\mathbb{T}^3 \times \mathbb{S}^2$ for a given appropriately small vector field $u$.
+We investigate the stability of the constant state $\Psi(t,x,p) = \frac{1}{4\pi}$ corresponding to a distribution of particles that is homogeneous in space (variable $x \in \mathbb{T}^3$) and uniform in orientation (variable $p \in \mathbb{S}^2$).
+We prove its nonlinear stability under the optimal condition of linearized spectral stability.
+The main achievement in this work is that the smallness condition on the initial perturbation is independent of the translational diffusion and only depends on the rotational diffusion, which is particularly relevant for dilute suspensions.
+Upgrading our previous linear study \cite{CZDGV22} to such nonlinear stability result requires new mathematical ideas, due to the presence of a quasilinear term in $x$ associated with nonlinear convection.
+This term cannot be treated as a source, because it is not controllable by the rotational diffusion in $p$.
+Also, it prevents the decoupling of $x$-Fourier modes crucially used in \cite{CZDGV22}.
+A key feature of our work is an analysis of enhanced dissipation and mixing properties of the advection diffusion operator $\partial_t + (p + u(t,x)) \cdot \nabla_x - \nu \Delta_p$ on $\mathbb{T}^3 \times \mathbb{S}^2$ for a given appropriately small vector field $u$.
+We hope this linear analysis to be of independent interest, and useful in other contexts with partial or anisotropic diffusions.